flexbase-eng/.github/README.md

 Workflow to utilize a common pattern for release notifications when publishing a release via github.
 Notifier aggregates the release notes and pushes this to a release channel. `gha_deployment_failure_url` defines the URL you would like to set for log review of the production deployment failure.

 #### Usage
+Entire workflow for reference to add to indidivual repository.
 ```
+  name: Notify Slack Release Channel
+    on:
+    release:
+      types: [released]
+    workflow_dispatch:
   prod-notify:
     needs: <production deploy worfklow name>
     uses: flexbase-eng/.github/.github/workflows/release.notifier.yml@main